mongodb/specifications/source/auth/auth.md

 ### GSSAPI

-- Since:\
-  2.4 Enterprise

-  2.6 Enterprise on Windows
+- Since:<br> 2.4 Enterprise<br> 2.6 Enterprise on Windows

 GSSAPI is kerberos authentication as defined in [RFC 4752](http://tools.ietf.org/html/rfc4752).
 Microsoft has a proprietary implementation called SSPI which is compatible with both Windows and Linux clients.

 [MongoCredential](#mongocredential) properties:

-- username\
-  MUST be specified and non-zero length.
+- username<br> MUST be specified and non-zero length.

-- source\
-  MUST be "$external".
+- source<br> MUST be "$external".
 Defaults to `$external`.

-- password\
-  MAY be specified.
+- password<br> MAY be specified.
 If omitted, drivers MUST NOT pass the username without password to SSPI on Windows and instead use the default credentials.

-- mechanism\
-  MUST be "GSSAPI"
+- mechanism<br> MUST be "GSSAPI"

 - mechanism_properties

-  - SERVICE_NAME\
-    Drivers MUST allow the user to specify a different service name.
+  - SERVICE_NAME<br> Drivers MUST allow the user to specify a different service name.
 The default is "mongodb".

-  - CANONICALIZE_HOST_NAME\
-    Drivers MAY allow the user to request canonicalization of the hostname.
+  - CANONICALIZE_HOST_NAME<br> Drivers MAY allow the user to request canonicalization of the hostname.
 This might be required when the hosts report different hostnames than what is used in the kerberos database.
 The value is a string of either "none", "forward", or "forwardAndReverse". "none" is the default and performs no canonicalization.
     "forward" performs a forward DNS lookup to canonicalize the hostname. "forwardAndReverse" performs a forward DNS